 Gary Stein (31:14)

 Looking forward, I'm just thinking this is such a precarious and uncertain time for hospice and palliative care and for social work.
 There's such a confluence of challenges.
-We're post pandemic now and the public has diminished confidence in public health the National Institutes Health budget and other university budgets are being cut substantially.
-We don't know what the funding streams for Medicare and Medicaid will look like in the not too distant future, let alone going, you know, trying to look forward five years. ⁓ The health environment's gonna look so much different.
+We're post pandemic now and the public has diminished confidence in public health ~ the National Institutes Health budget and other university budgets are being cut substantially.
+We don't know what the funding streams for Medicare and Medicaid will look like in the not too distant future, let alone going, you know, trying to look forward five years.
+The health environment's going to look so much different.
 And I think the challenge for palliative social work, and I think all of palliative care, is to how to be nimble in the face of all of this, in the face of all the policy changes and artificial intelligence and ⁓ sort of the change of the public support for healthcare and public health research.
 So I think we got difficult times ahead of us.

 Terry Altilio (32:22)

 Yeah, yeah.
 It's interesting.
 If you go on the website, ⁓ and this sort of relates to what you were just sharing, Gary, it's a little bit of a different flavor. ⁓ One of the quotes on the website is from Diane Meier and Diane Meier's forward in the Oxford text essentially says, we should give all the money to social workers because they never look away. it's a beautiful, beautiful forward.
 She said and then they can call in the doctors and nurses when they need them.
 But all the money ought to go to social workers, which I thought was so amazing when I read it.
 And it's just an amazing, because we all worked with Diane Meier right?
 Over years and years and years.
 And for her to come out with that in 2022 just seems, and it doesn't answer what you're saying, but I do think that finding a way to carve out something of meaning has got to sustain people.
 I'm not sure how to do that and maybe it's different for each individual and maybe it's looking to community.
 I don't know what is, I do know, and in fact, Gary, your program did an amazing webinar on hip hop, on the use of hip hop music for marginalized kids, right?
 Who got thrown out of regular school.
 It was brilliant. was so like social work, you know, as opposed to some of the private practice and not demeaning private practice.
-There are so many people who need help, but it was really interesting to me to think about how we can mobilize community in terms of change going forward because our institutions are gonna change considerably.
+There are so many people who need help, but it was really interesting to me to think about how we can mobilize community in terms of change going forward because our institutions are going to change considerably.
 I have to ask this question because I wonder about it all the time.
 Do you think we ought to still be chasing data?